MMR® Energy System

 The MMR is an underground (buried) reactor which provides excellent protection against acts of terrorism.
 But in the case of reactor vessel breach, the primary helium coolant would escape with very little thermal energy and next to zero fission products.
 FCM fuel provides full containment of radionuclides for each millimeter sized bit of encapsulated fuel.
 This is micro-containment.

-Once powered on, the reactor becomes self-protecting due to its radiation.
+The powered-on MMR self protects from external events.
 The citadel building and reactor are designed such that the reactor is inaccessible without specialized equipment.